-The smaller volume will let you engage the rails a little better, and the thruster fin setup is the standard for a reason.
+The smaller volume of a 6′ board will let you engage the rails a little better, and the thruster fin setup is the standard for a reason.
 Lower volume means that low flow mushy waves might not hold you, but greener waves will be fine.

 Higher Performance Soft Boards

 Depending on your “home” wave, there are a lot of higher performance soft-top boards out there.
 They demand steep, fast waves like River Run Park.
 This little 5’2″ Fish is a nice option for fast, steep waves, particularly at such a low price point.